quicwg/multipath/draft-ietf-quic-multipath.md

 paths.
   *  Continuous use of an existing path even if non-probing packets have been received on another path.
-  *  Introduction of an path idendifier to manage connection IDs and packet number spaces per path.
+  *  Introduction of an path identifier to manage connection IDs and packet number spaces per path.
   *  Removal of paths that have been abandoned.